 8. Meetings

-(1) Meeting of the Legal Costs Committee may be held at such times and places as the Legal Costs Committee determines.
+(1) Meetings of the Legal Costs Committee may be held at such times and places as the Legal Costs Committee determines.

 (2) The chairperson presides at all meetings of the Legal Costs Committee at which he or she is present.